Oelin/pickle-rce/README.md

 $ ls
 httpd.py httpd.pickle
 ```
-After the exploitative serialisation has been created, it can be used to test target programs for vulnerabilities, namely those which do not perform adequate input validation.
+After an exploitative serialisation has been created, it can be used to audit target programs for vulnerabilities, namely those which do not perform adequate input validation.
 Shown below, is a hypothetical scenareo where an attacker manages to obtain the private TLS key of a Flask web server.
 The API endpoint `/login` does not provide validation of input data yet at some point invokes `pickle.loads()` on said data.
 By sending `httpd.pickle` as input, the endpoint willingly transfers control to the malicious script which will start a second web server on port 8000.
 The attacker may then connect over port 8000 to read arbitrary files, including usually private ones.

 ```
 $ curl https://api.alice.com/robots.txt